abhaykumarPS/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/single_node_deployment.md

 ## Connect to Database

-To connect to the database, we need the **host(public-ip of the node)** where PostgreSQL is deployed.
+For connecting to the database, we need the **host(public-ip of the node)** where PostgreSQL is deployed.
+To connect to the host using below command.

 ```console
 ssh -i ~/.ssh/private_key username@host